 Public Safety Notices are distributed by emails sent to all mtc.edu email addresses, which are accessible and available to all students, faculty, and staff.
 These emails are drafted and distributed by the Office of the President or Marion Campus Public Safety Office.
-In some circumstances, the Office of the President or Marion Campus Public Safety Office departments to be posted in affected areas of campus.
+In some circumstances, the Office of the President or Marion Campus Public Safety Office may distribute fliers to appropriate College departments to be posted in affected areas of campus.
 While several local media outlets receive Public Safety Notices through the subscription service discussed below, the Office of the President or Marion Campus Public Safety Office may also contact the media directly to distribute information about criminal incidents in some situations.